PVOBrien/reading-notes/401-reading-04.md

 # [Java OO Tutorial](https://docs.oracle.com/javase/tutorial/java/concepts/)

 ## What is an Object?
-  The definition of an object in programming is very close to what a loose definition is of what an object is within the real world: something that exists that has attibutes, properties, and has some usual, basically defined set of actions it can perform.
+  The definition of an object in programming is very close to what a loose definition is of what an object is within the real world: something that exists that has attributes, properties, and has some usual, basically defined set of actions it can perform.

   As such, objects are well-defined, portable, can have hidden information within the object (?), is able to be reused, duplicated, and tested.